I love my friends and family. I don’t want any of them to struggle, suffer, or feel pain, especially not when I feel like I might be able to help.

 Listening is crucial for the success of any friendship or relationship, but it’s especially powerful for your friend with depression to know they’re heard.
 It helps counter their feelings of isolation and reminds them that they are indeed worthy of your time and attention.Listening is crucial for the success of any friendship or relationship. #depression #friends Click To Tweet

 People with depression have often told me that one of the most frustrating things they experience is feeling like it’s “all in their head”, or that they’re just being “too emotional” and overdramatic.
+That’s why depression and insecurity go hand in hand for many people.
 Affirming that you understand why something is sad or frustrating goes a long way toward helping your friend feel more grounded – and less alone.

 There are tons of resources out there to help you learn about depression and other mental illness.
 Doing some research can empower you to be able to better support people in your life with depression.
 Maybe you and your friend can even learn together by listening to a podcast or reading through a book.